 D&O policy and the defence costs

 Directors and officers claims can arise if the company:

 - Files for insolvency or bankruptcy and the directors pay the settlements to third parties or incur litigation costs.

 - Pays the settlement and litigation costs on behalf of its directors and officers.

 - Suffers claims against the securities issued by it

 Additional Read: Why you need a D & O policy?

-1. The sum insured that you choose
+The sum insured that you choose

-2. The limit of indemnity
+The limit of indemnity

 There is a limit of indemnity under each coverage section of the D&O liability insurance policy.
-This limit is set against the sum insured that you choose as well as the type of business that you have and the level of risk faced by the directors.
-This limit of indemnity would define the defence costs that would be covered by the D&O policy because the coverage would not exceed the limit of indemnity under any case.
+The chosen sum insured, the type of business, and the level of risks that the directors face altogether determine the limit of indemnity.
+This limit of indemnity defines the defence costs that the D&O policy would cover because the coverage cannot exceed the limit of indemnity under any situation.